Long Covid cannot be ignored – it’s vital we determine its true scale in society

 In the eyes of many, the pandemic is drawing to a close.
 Cases and hospitalisations are falling across the UK, immunity levels are rising, and the normalities of life we once knew are slowly returning.

 But for a seemingly invisible minority, the fallout from Covid-19 continues to cast a dark shadow.
-Out of sight from the rest of society, these are the individuals who remain plagued by fatigue, shortness of breath, brain fog, and other debilitating symptoms.
+Out of sight of the rest of society, these are the individuals who remain plagued by fatigue, shortness of breath, brain fog, and other debilitating symptoms.

 The horrors of the acute phase of the pandemic are unlikely to be forgotten, yet the same cannot be said for those suffering from long Covid.
 As society looks to the future, they fear being left behind.